 Erica and I lost touch when we moved from those apartments two months after I lost my son in a swimming pool accident.
 It shook the entire courtyard of course and I know how hard it was on the other parents.
 They needed to explain it in their own way.
 And they needed to comfort their own children who were no longer going to see my little Noah running around.
 He wasn’t going to be a big kid like Damian.
 I do remember giving Noah’s cast iron Thomas the Train toy to Damian.
 We wanted him to have it.
 I’m sure Erica did everything she could to hold it together at that moment.

 I didn’t see her again until a few years later.
 My husband and I ran into her in the supermarket.
 We now had a daughter.
-Baby Miriam was only a few moths old.
+Our baby, Miriam, was only a few months old.
 It’s always a little weird when we see someone from our old life (before Noah died) and now in our new reality.
 But I try to set the tone.
 I try to take away any discomfort.
 The fear of what to say and what not to say.
 And I also totally get it if someone can’t handle it.

 So Erica (her) and Erica (me) became friends on Facebook, exchanged LIKES and comments, and slowly got to know each other again.
 And then we started sending each texts and messages throughout the day.
 And then one day I sent her a message complaining about something and I took a leap of faith…was she cool enough for me to use the forbidden word??
 The “multi-meaning / love it or hate it / use it freely or cringe at the sound of it” word?
 You know the word…CUNT.

 There’s a moment when you use that word with a girlfriend you’re not 100% sure about it.
 I was 95% sure with Erica.
 But what if it’s just too much?
-What if they had some sort of traumatic experience involving that word?
-I’m telling you right now…there could be book club-esque monthly meetings discussing this word.
+What if she’d had some sort of traumatic experience involving that word?
+I’m telling you right now…there could be book club format monthly meetings discussing this word.

 She replied with an ALL CAPS “I LOVE THAT WORD!”